Robomikel/steamer/README.md

 - - - -
- Creating a Schedule task to run Monitor script.
+ When creating a Schedule task to run Monitor script.
 - If using a user windows account.
-Will need to add user to the "log on as batch job" to run the task under that account Go to the Start menu.
+Will need to add user to the "log on as batch job" to run the task under that account
-Run.
-Type secpol.msc and press Enter.
-The Local Security Policy manager opens.
-Go to Security Settings – Local Policies – User Rights Assignment node.
-Double click Log on as a batch job on the right side.
-Click Add User
-Select the user and click OK.
 - - - -
  Does not install Dedpendencies like Visual C++ Redistributable or Direct X